Recent Reading: June 2017

 If a science fiction novella set in a future Baltimore about a friendly sociopath sounds fun to you, you’ll probably enjoy this.
 I did.

-The 2017 Rhysling Anthology ed David C. Kopaska-Merkel.
+The 2017 Rhysling Anthology edited by David C. Kopaska-Merkel

 Check out by blog post on the 2015 Rhysling Anthology to learn what a Rhysling anthology is.